-The part should be sized to sustain the required residual strength, in accordance with CS 29.573(d)(4)(ii)(B), with extensive damage or degradation of the most critical skin to core bond between available arrestment features.
+The part should be sized to sustain the required residual strength, in accordance with CS 27.573(d)(4)(ii)(B), with extensive damage or degradation of the most critical skin to core bond between available arrestment features.
 Such damage or degradation should be readily detectable to assure damage tolerance for bond failures which experience has shown not to be extremely improbable.

-It is also expected that relevant fatigue testing at specimen level, representative of a design point (e.g. fastened joint) and typical panel configuration, be performed in order to assess the effects of the fatigue strength on:
+It is also expected that relevant fatigue testing at specimen level, representative of a design point (e.g. fastened joint) and typical panel configuration, be performed in order to assess the effects of:

 - material/manufacturing process variability;

 - environmental condition;

 - allowables manufacturing defects; and

 - impact damages.

-- (d) Instructions for Continued Airworthiness (ICA)
+- (d) Instructions for continued airworthiness (ICA)